keptn/keptn.github.io/CONTRIBUTING.md

 The CI tools check this syntax for each PR and PR's that do not conform to this practice do not pass CI tests and so cannot be merged.

+### Specifying release number

+Beginning with Release 1.1.0, the release number is parameterized.
+Use the `{{< param "version" >}}` string in command lines and elsewhere that the current version is specified.
+This renders to the value of the `version=` field in the `config.yaml` file.
+When updating the documentation for a new release, modify the `config.yaml` file and all occurences of the parameterized release number are updated automatically.

 ## Guidelines for contributing